 - Save the key file SSHKey.pub to your local workstation.
 Do not edit the file or save it to any specific file type.

 From the workstation where you downloaded the key file, use a secure copy program (e.g., WinSCP) to copy the SSHKey.pub file to the LCE system.
 You must have the credentials of an authorized user on the LCE server to perform this step.

 # scp SSHKey.pub bob@lceserver:/home/bob

-On the LCE server, as the root user, change the ownership of the ssh key file to lce as follows:
+On the LCE server, as the root user, change the ownership of the SSH key file to lce: